RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Opencl-optimization.rst

 To further improve the performance of the AMD OpenCL stack, two methods allow users to take advantage of hardware constant buffers.
 These are:

-1.Globally scoped constant arrays.
+1. Globally scoped constant arrays.
 These arrays are initialized, globally scoped, and in the constant address space (as specified in section 6.5.3 of the OpenCL specification).
 If the size of an array is below 64 kB, it is placed in hardware constant buffers; otherwise, it uses global memory.
 An example of this is a lookup table for math functions.
-2.Per-pointer attribute specifying the maximum pointer size.
+2. Per-pointer attribute specifying the maximum pointer size.
 This is specified using the max_constant_size(N) attribute.
 The attribute form conforms to section 6.10 of the OpenCL 1.0 specification.
 This attribute is restricted to top-level kernel function arguments in the constant address space.
 This restriction prevents a pointer of one size from being passed as an argument to a function that declares a different size.
 It informs the compiler that indices into the pointer remain inside this range and it is safe to allocate a constant buffer in hardware, if it fits.
 Using a constant pointer that goes outside of this range results in undefined behavior.
 All allocations are aligned on the 16-byte boundary.
 For example:

 ::